-The firmware module common to all BorderGuard 5000 models, and is designed to execute four major firmware components,:
+The firmware module common to all BorderGuard 5000 and BorderGuard 6000 models, and is designed to execute four major firmware components.:

-- Boot Code, which is designed to Self Test the unit, and load Functional Firmware that performs the Operating System, Packet Forwarding, and Cryptographic Module functions. - Operating System Functional Firmware, which provides the core services needed to manage memory, dispatch tasks, service interrupts, and provide file I/O and console access. - Packet Forwarding Functional Firmware (forwarding module), which controls the network media interfaces, performs a variety of Internet and LAN based packet forwarding procedures, and can selectively identify packets for implementation of a Security Policy through filtering and port selection mechanisms.
-The detailed operation of the packet forwarding firmware is not discussed in this document. - Cryptographic Functional Firmware, which is the BG5000 Cryptographic Module to which this Security Policy applies.
-This component executes the cryptographic functions.
+- Boot Code, which is designed to Self Test the unit, and load Functional Firmware that performs the Operating System, Packet Forwarding, and Cryptographic Module functions. - Operating System Functional Firmware, which provides the core services needed to manage memory, dispatch tasks, service interrupts, and provide file I/O and console access.

-FIGURE 2.
+FIGURE 3.